anoma/namada/documentation/specs/src/economics/public-goods-funding.md

 }
 ```

 - At epoch 47, after seeing this proposal go live, Bob and Charlie decide to put themselves forward as a PGF council.
 They construct a multisig with address `0xBobCharlieMultisig` and broadcast it on Namada using the CLI.
-They set their `spending_cap` to `100`.
+They set their `spending_cap` to `1_000_000`.
 (They could have done this before the proposal went live as well).

 - At epoch 48, Elsa broadcasts a multisig PGF council address which includes herself and her sister.
-They set their `spending_cap: 50`, meaning they restrict themselves to spending half of the funds allocated to the next PGF council.
+They set their `spending_cap: 500_000`, meaning they restrict themselves to spending 500,000 NAM.

 - At epoch 49, Alice submits the vote: